danwardvs/Asteroids/README.md

-Mouse-Math
+Asteroids
 ==========

-A simple little program that displays the distance to mouse and the angle of the mouse.
+An asteroid-esque game with a click and shoot laser cannon.

-Compiled with allegro 4.4, alpng, and math.h
+Compiled with allegro 4.4, alpng, cmath, and time.h

 Controls
 ===========

-Arrow keys to move point around.
+Point and click at the asteroids with the mouse